Intervention

 22 Jun, 2022

 Therefore, the first step one needs to take in the recovery process is to learn how to detox from drugs safely.
-Then, after learning how to do this safely and effectively, action must be taken to avoid any potentially life-threatening conditions from continuing their drug addiction.
-These proactive measures are vital to ensure the individual not only recovers safely but can maintain long-term recovery after the detox process has ended.
+After understanding safe and effective methods, taking immediate action is necessary.
+This prevents potential life-threatening conditions from ongoing drug addiction.
+These steps are crucial for safe recovery and maintaining long-term sobriety post-detox.

-There are many ways in which someone suffering from a substance abuse disorder can detox from a drug.
+There are many ways in which someone suffering from a substance abuse disorder can safely detox from drugs.
 However, not all of them prove safe or beneficial for the user.
-As such, when considering detoxing off a drug, it is best to speak with a clinical professional that can help guide you through the detoxification process.
-Furthermore, especially in the case of a serious, life-threatening addiction, one would most benefit from attending an inpatient drug rehab center that can help safely guide the individual toward a drug-free body.
+When considering detox, it’s best to consult a clinical professional for guidance through the process.

 How Long Do Drugs Stay in Your System When You Decide to Clean & Detox

-One way the FDA measures how long a drug stays in the system is through urine drug tests (however, remember that the drug can still impact the body even if the particular substance appears to have passed through).
+One way the FDA measures how long a drug stays in the system is through urine tests.
+However, remember that the drug can still impact the body even if the particular substance appears to have passed through).
 The typical amount of time that a drug will be able to be detected by a drug test includes:

 As previously stated, this list is not all-inclusive.
 This is just stating what is generally seen.
 Each individual has different body mechanisms and rates at which drugs are metabolized.
 Therefore, there is no way to easily and accurately predict when each individual will experience a full detox from the drug.